 1. Any undergraduate athlete who is currently practicing or playing in a sport on a intercollegiate varsity, junior varsity, or graduate-professional is ineligible to participate in the associated IM sport.

 a.
 “Currently practicing or playing” a varsity, or junior varsity level is defined as an individual practicing, playing or listed on the active roster with the team after the date designated on the specific intramural sport rules.

 b.
 COED inner tube water polo, COED broomball, and COED pickleball have significant enough competitive balance rule and/or equipment changes that they are no longer considered “associated” with traditional water polo, hockey, or tennis/squash/badminton.
 Therefore, varsity, junior varsity, and club athletes are eligible to participate.

-2. Any varsity award winners are ineligible to participate in the sport in which they have won their award, or in any associated sports.
-However, undergraduate varsity award winners may regain eligibility in their awarded or related sport after a one year absence from current varsity practice or playing status.
+2. Any varsity players are ineligible to participate in the sport in which they played, or in any associated sports.
+However, undergraduate varsity players may regain eligibility in their awarded or related sport after a one year absence from current varsity practice or playing status.

 3. The following sports are declared associated:

 b.
 Cross country and track running events with intramural cross country

 4.Any undergraduate athlete who has competed at the Olympic, professional, or world-ranked amateur level is ineligible to participate in that sport or any associated sport.